 - Stove and oven

-- All newly constructed Habitat homes feature energy-efficient lighting, appliances and heating systems, as well as heat recovery ventilation systems and water-conserving, low-flow plumbing features.
+- All newly constructed Habitat homes feature energy-efficient lighting, appliances, water heaters and heating systems, as well as heat recovery ventilation systems and water-conserving, low-flow plumbing features.

 - Green features such as electric car charging stations and prewiring for rooftop solar panels (in locations with feasible solar exposure) are included in new Habitat homes.